t-redactyl/Blog-posts/2015-09-29-Interactive-Model-Decision-Trees-in-Stata.markdown

 The take away message
 ---------------------

 I hope this program has given you some ideas for teaching clients or students about model building.
 The function can be easily adapted to any decision-making process where the user can easily choose between models on the basis of the output.
 It is also obviously not limited to two decision points - you can have as many as you can reasonably keep track of (although it will get confusing pretty fast as the number of decision points increases...).
+The .do file containing this function is located on my [Github page](https://github.com/t-redactyl/Stata-tools/blob/master/model_decision.do).

 This post was written in Stata using [MarkDoc](http://www.haghish.com/statistics/stata-blog/reproducible-research/dynamic_documents/markdown.php#fn3), which was developed by the talented E. F. Haghish.